Struggling with affiliate marketing?

 You became an affiliate marketer because you wanted to build an online income stream for you and your family and yet, despite hours spent in seclusion hammering away at the keyboard, your traffic and sales stats continue to flatline…

-I started my first niche website five years ago now and in that time I’ve experienced a lot of ups and downs…
+I started my first affiliate website six years ago and experienced a lot of ups and downs…

-Let me tell you, I danced around like a total fool when I celebrated my first $1,200 day…
+I danced around like a fool when I made my first-ever commission.

 But then there are other days when I feel so overwhelmed…